THE CRIME is so new, the FBI doesn't really know how bad it is, but it knows ransomware extortion is a bad and growing threat.

 In 80 percent to 90 percent of the Syskey attacks, Calarco says, he can "rebuild their systems from registry backups."

 Of more recent ransomware, Crypto viruses are the "nastiest," says Calarco.
 There are several variants - CryptoWall, CryptoVault, and CryptoLocker.

 The virus typically gets into your computer when you open an email attachment carrying the virus or you visit an infected website.

 Once in, it encrypts your files, denying you access without a key the criminals provide for Bitcoins.
 A demand is made for money, usually with a deadline of a few days.
 Sometimes the ransom will double if the deadline isn't met, sometimes the criminals threaten to delete the files if you don't pay.

 If people get stampeded by fear of losing their files, it's understandable.
 In addition to financial records, tax returns, and home data, many people have uploaded irreplaceable family documents, music, and photos into their computers.

 Individuals, municipalities, even police departments have paid ransom.
 The largest ransom payment I found online was the $17,000 paid by Hollywood Presbyterian Medical Center in California to a hacker who seized control of the hospital's computer systems.

 FBI Supervisory Special Agent Benjamin Stone tells me he knows of $24 million total that has been paid in ransom.
-Some sources surmise up to 1 million victims globally and hundreds of millions paid in ransom.
+Some sources surmise up to one million victims globally and hundreds of millions of dollars paid in ransom.

 There were 2,453 complaints of scams and criminal activity reported to the government's www.ic3.gov website in 2014 and 2015, but Stone believes there are many more victims who don't know how to report or are too embarrassed to come forward.
 He's seen "a lot more reports coming across my desk" in recent weeks.